Def Jam Recordings: PolyGram era (1994–1998)

 In 1994, PolyGram purchased Sony's 50% stake in Def Jam Recordings—subsequently bringing the label into the Island Records fold.
 Island would share in sales and marketing duties with select radio projects while Def Jam remained independent on all other label functions (A&R, video, promotion and publicity).
 The label venture went on to receive huge success with a slew of various other multi-platinum releases from Montell Jordan, Public Enemy, LL Cool J, Redman, Method Man and more.
 RAL/Def Jam also distributed the Violator Records-signed artist Warren G's debut album, Regulate...
 G Funk Era, which went triple platinum and brought much-needed revenue to Def Jam through its joint deal with Violator.

-PolyGram acquired an additional 10% in Def Jam, further strengthening its ownership of the label.
+PolyGram acquired an additional 10% stake in Def Jam, further strengthening its ownership of the label.
 Shortly thereafter, Rush Associated Labels were renamed to the Def Jam Music Group.
 The label remained profitable as its veteran star LL Cool J released his successful album Mr. Smith in 1995, a return to the rapper's original credibility following the fallback of his 1993 album, 14 Shots to the Dome; his last album under the Def Jam/Columbia partnership.
 The label later signed Foxy Brown, whose debut album, Ill Na Na (1996) became a platinum seller in 1997.
 Def Jam followed up with its then-new R&B act, Case, whose self-titled debut album (also in 1996), including the single, "Touch Me, Tease Me", went gold.

-In June 1997, Def Jam acquired 50% of Roc-A-Fella Records for an estimated $1.4 million, giving co-founders Jay-Z and Damon Dash part ownership of the label, while Def Jam maintained distribution and co-marketing.
+In June 1997, Def Jam acquired 50% of rapper Jay-Z's Roc-A-Fella Records for an estimated $1.4 million, giving founders Jay-Z and Damon Dash part ownership of the label, while Def Jam maintained distribution and co-marketing.

-In 1997, through Def Jam A&R Irv Gotti, Def Jam signed Ruff Ryders artist DMX.
+In 1997, through Def Jam A&R Irv Gotti, Def Jam signed artist DMX.
 DMX's first studio album, It's Dark and Hell is Hot was released on May 12, 1998 and was co-executive produced by Irv Gotti.
-The album debuted and peaked at number 1 on the Billboard Top 200 and sold over 250,000 copies in its first week.
-The album went on to sell four million copies in America, being certified Quadruple Platinum by the RIAA, and sold five million copies worldwide.
-The success of the album prompted Lyor Cohen to challenge DMX to record another album quickly to have another album released within the same calendar year.
-DMX's second studio album, Flesh of My Flesh, Blood of My Blood was released on December 22, 1998 and debuted and peaked at number one the Billboard Top 200.
-The album sold over 670,000 units in its first week of release, and went on to sell over four million copies.
-DMX claimed that Def Jam made $144 million from the sales of his first two albums.
+The album debuted at number 1 on the Billboard 200 and sold over 250,000 copies in its first week.
+The album went on to sell four million copies in America, being certified quadruple platinum by the RIAA, and sold five million copies worldwide.

+On December 15, 1998, Def Jam released DJ Clue's debut album, The Professional, which saw guest appearances from Def Jam artists Jay-Z, Memphis Bleek, DMX, Redman, Ja Rule, and an appearance from future Def Jam artist Cam'ron.
+The album was certified platinum by the RIAA.